BrownUniversity/terraform-gcp-project/README.md

 Alternatively you can use [tfenv](https://github.com/tfutils/tfenv) and [rbenv](https://github.com/rbenv/rbenv)

-#### Terraform
+### Terraform and Ruby

-You will need to install the version of terraform specified in the `.terraform-version`/`.tool-versions` file.
+The tests can simply run in CI.
+If you want to run the tests locally, you will need to install the version of terraform and Ruby specified in the `.tool-versions` file (or `.terraform-version`, `.ruby-version`).

 ```
 asdf plugin-add terraform https://github.com/asdf-community/asdf-hashicorp.git
+asdf plugin add ruby https://github.com/asdf-vm/asdf-ruby.git
 asdf install
 ```

-### Pre-commit hooks
+#### Pre-commit hooks
-Install and configure terraform [pre-commit hooks](https://github.com/antonbabenko/pre-commit-terraform) as follows:
+You should make sure that pre-commit hooks are installed to run the formater, linter, etc. Install and configure terraform [pre-commit hooks](https://github.com/antonbabenko/pre-commit-terraform) as follows:

 Install rependencies

 ```
 brew bundle install
 ```